mpmatthe/evomap/README.md

 ## License

-`marketmaps` was created by Maximilian Matthe.
+`evomap` was created by Maximilian Matthe based on joint research with Daniel M. Ringel and Bernd Skiera.
 It is licensed under the terms of the MIT license.
+It is free to use, however, <b><i>please cite our work</i></b>.

 ## Credits

-`marketmaps` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`evomap` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).